 Following a finalized divorce, spousal support is relatively permanent unless your or your spouse’s circumstances significantly change.
 Then, even if you and your ex-spouse agree on any changes, if you don’t make a formal change to your divorce agreement, you’ll have no legal recourse in the event of a dispute – this is another reason why you need a qualified lawyer on your side during and after a divorce.

 What if I Have Questions About Spousal Support?

-If you have any questions about receiving or paying spousal support, about how the spousal support amount is set or about how spousal support might affect your taxes, our family law lawyers are available to provide you with expert guidance.
+If you have any questions about receiving or paying spousal support, determining the amount, or about how it might affect your taxes, our family law lawyers are available to provide you with expert guidance.

 They have a wealth of knowledge and experience in this area of family law.

-We can help make the complex financial issues surrounding spousal support easier to understand and we can also help ensure they work to your advantage.
+Our lawyers can help make the complex financial issues surrounding this topic easier to understand.
+We can also help ensure they work to your advantage.

 We will be by your side throughout the divorce process answering your questions and giving you expert advice.
 To learn more about us, call (705) 302-1102 (Barrie) or (289) 802-2433 (Newmarket) or click here to schedule a consultation.